sauloaalmeida/mpcc/README.md

 ## How cite
 If you use this repository, please cite this paper:

 >Saulo A. Almeida.
 (2023).
-An SLR about Message Passing Concurrente Correctness
+An SLR about Message Passing Concurrent Correctness